 To start with the fastest time was in the order of 40 days.
 Now the world’s top solo sailors in the world’s fastest boats can make the same passage in as little as 8 days.
-In 2020 the race will celebrate its 60th anniversary.
-On the 10th May 2020 at 15:00, The Transat CIC will take a new direction with the port city of Brest in northern Brittany confirmed as the start venue.

 What's so tough about The Transat CIC?
 It's neither the longest nor the most dangerous of the professional solo ocean races yet it still has a fearsome reputation.
 Why?